Larsvanderlaan/causalGLM-depreciated-/README.md

 Using the argument "formula_CATE", one can specify a linear model for the CATE of the form CATE(W) = a0 + a W_1 + b W_2 + c W_3 (or whatever you want).

 This function only assumes a parametric model for CATE(W) and does not assume anything about E[Y|A=0,W].
 We use robust machine-learning via sl3 to learn E[Y|A=0,W] and use targeted learning for valid, robust, and efficient inference.
+This allows you to focus all your energy and attention on making a good model for CATE.
+No need to worry about parts of the data distribution that don't matter for what you care about!

 Useful models include: